 - If you knowingly refused to observe safety rules or use safety equipment, your benefits could be reduced by 25 percent; or

-- If you are a professional athlete, benefits may be reduced by any injury benefits or wages that you may be entitled to while you are disabled if the employer provides same or if you are under a contract for hire or a collective bargaining agreement.
+- If you are a professional athlete, benefits may be reduced by any injury benefits or wages you may be entitled to while you are disabled if the employer provides them or if you are under a contract for hire or a collective bargaining agreement.

-- Your injuries were caused by a defective product and you are able to sue the product manufacturer in a products liability lawsuit;
+- Your injuries were caused by a defective product; you may be able to sue the product manufacturer in a product liability lawsuit;

-- Your employer intentionally caused the injuries, you may be able to sue your employer;
+- If your employer intentionally caused the injuries; you may be able to sue your employer;

 Injuries could vary depending on the industry you are in.
 They could range from minor to catastrophic.
-If you have an underlying condition, such as diabetes, that causes an injury to heal slower, advise your attorney of this.
-If you are entitled to future medical costs, the attorney will be able to better estimate the cost of care if he or she knows that recovery could be delayed because of an underlying condition.
+If you have an underlying condition, such as diabetes, that causes an injury to heal slower, mention this to your attorney.
+If you are entitled to future medical costs, your attorney will be able to better estimate the cost of care if they know your recovery could be affected by an underlying condition.
 Injuries may include: